lokeshgumma/User-Management-Dashboard/README.md

-#User Management Dashboard
+##User Management Dashboard

-Project Overview
+**Project Overview**

 This project is a simple User Management Dashboard that allows users to log in and view a list of users fetched from a mock backend API.
 The dashboard includes functionalities such as viewing, adding, editing, and deleting users, although due to API limitations, some operations are simulated with alerts.

-Features
+**Features**

-User Login Page: Users can log in with any valid email ID and password.
+**User Login Page:** Users can log in with any valid email ID and password.

-Form Validations: Email input has validation to ensure proper format.
+**Form Validations:** Email input has validation to ensure proper format.

-Forgot Password Pages: Placeholder pages (ForgotPassword.html, ForgotPassWordWithEmail.html, ForgotPaaswordwithSecurityQuestions.html, OTPwithemailid.html, PhoneNumberOTP.html) for password recovery are included for UI completeness, but they are not functional as no OTP generation is implemented.
+**Forgot Password Pages:** Placeholder pages (ForgotPassword.html, ForgotPassWordWithEmail.html, ForgotPaaswordwithSecurityQuestions.html, OTPwithemailid.html, PhoneNumberOTP.html) for password recovery are included for UI completeness, but they are not functional as no OTP generation is implemented.

-User List Page: After successful login, users are redirected to the UsersList.html page.
+**User List Page:** After successful login, users are redirected to the UsersList.html page.

-CRUD Operations:
+**CRUD Operations:**

-View: Displays users dynamically fetched from a free API.
+**View:** Displays users dynamically fetched from a free API.

-Add/Edit/Delete: These actions are simulated using alerts as the API does not support persistent data changes.
+**Add/Edit/Delete:** These actions are simulated using alerts as the API does not support persistent data changes.

-Pagination: Implemented below the user table to manage overflow of users.
+**Pagination:** Implemented below the user table to manage overflow of users.

-UI Enhancements:
+**UI Enhancements**:

 Used Bootstrap classes and libraries for a clean UI.